-Let’s Twist Again (1961) won the 1961 Grammy Award for Best Rock and Roll Solo Vocal Performance, and was a #8 chart hit for Chubby Checker.
-Let’s Twist Again was the first of many songs for Checker with lyrics by songwriter Kal Mann, with Dave Appell.
+Let’s Twist Again (1961) won the 1961 Grammy Award for Best Rock and Roll Solo Vocal Performance, and was a #8 chart hit for Checker.
+Let’s Twist Again was the first of many songs for he recorded with lyrics by songwriter Kal Mann, with Dave Appell.
 Chubby Checker was the first artist to chart with Let’s Twist Again, in 1961.
-Checker recorded Let’s Twist Again in other languages as well – Der Twist Beginnt (German); Balliamo il Twist (Italian) – and the song has been featured on film in The Help (2011).
-Below, vintage Chubby Checker and dancers perform Let’s Twist Again.
+He recorded Let’s Twist Again in other languages as well – Der Twist Beginnt (German); Balliamo il Twist (Italian) – and the song has been featured on film in The Help (2011).
+Chubby Checker and dancers perform Let’s Twist Again.

-Perhaps less well-remembered by baby boomers and senior citizens today was another Chubby Checker song that launched a dance craze, The Fly (1961).
-The Fly was written by John Madara and David White, and Chubby Checker’s recording was a #7 hit in 1961.
+Perhaps less well-remembered is another Chubby Checker song that launched a dance craze, The Fly (1961).
+The Fly was written by John Madara and David White, and Chubby’s recording was a #7 hit in 1961.
 Below, Chubby Checker and dancers perform The Fly.

-Chubby Checker had two more Top 30 hits in 1961 – Dance the Mess Around at #24, and his Jingle Bell Rock duet cover with Bobby Rydell was a #21 hit single for them.
+Checker had two more Top 30 hits in 1961 – Dance the Mess Around at #24.
+His Jingle Bell Rock duet cover with Bobby Rydell was a #21 hit single for them.

-Checker recorded the duet Slow Twisting (1961) with unknown singer Dee Dee Sharp.
+Chubby Checker recorded the duet Slow Twisting (1961) with unknown singer Dee Dee Sharp.
 The next day, Sharp recorded the song that became her first hit single, Mashed Potato Time.
-Slow Twisting was a #3 hit single for Chubby Checker.
-Below, Dee Dee Sharp and Chubby Checker perform Slow Twisting.
+Slow Twisting was a #3 hit single for Checker, performing it below with Dee Dee Sharp..

 Limbo Rock (1962) written by Kal Mann (as Jon Sheldon) and Billy Strange was first recorded as instrumental only in 1961 by The Champs.
 When Chubby Checker recorded and released the first vocal version of Limbo Rock, he scored a #2 hit single.
 Checker’s follow up song Let’s Limbo Some More (1963) also made it to the Top 20.
 Limbo Rock was also featured in the 1988 musical Hairspray.
 Below, some amazing Limbo performers lower the bar to the tune of Chubby Checker singing Limbo Rock.